JacobFitzp/advent-of-code-2023/README.md

 Install dependencies `composer install` and run `php application solve-puzzle` and follow the prompts.

-You can test with the provided `puzzles.txt` file. testing
+You can test with the provided `puzzles.txt` file. testingFF